ashir-sirius/face/README.md

 (1) pip install face-recognition

-(2)
-# With pip:
+(2) With pip:
 pip install facenet-pytorch

-# or clone this repo, removing the '-' to allow python imports:
-git clone https://github.com/timesler/facenet-pytorch.git facenet_pytorch
+or by cloning this repo, removing the '-' to allow python imports: git clone https://github.com/timesler/facenet-pytorch.git facenet_pytorch

 # or use a docker container (see https://github.com/timesler/docker-jupyter-dl-gpu):